Info

 import CmpSdk

-With the app-start (usually your viewDidLoad function) you must create an instance of class CMPConsentTool.
-This will automatically fetch the necessary data from our server and determine if the consent screen needs to be shown or not.
+Within the app-start (your viewDidLoad function), you must create an instance of class CMPManager.
+The initialize() function will automatically fetch the necessary data from our server and determine if the consent screen needs to be shown or not.
 If so, the SDK will automatically show the consent screen at this point, collect the data and provide the data to the app.
 The instance can then be used in order to get consent details from the SDK in order to use it in the app.

 .withCloseListener(onClose)